kubestellar/kubestellar/docs/content/direct/core-chart.md

 By default, the chart will install the KubeFlex and its PostgreSQL dependency.

-The second section allows a user of the chart to determine if Post Create Hooks (PCHs) needed for creating ITSes and WDSes control planes should be instlalled by the chart.
-By default `InstallPCHs` is set to `true` to enable the instllation of the PCHs, however one may want to set this value to `false` when installing multiple copies of the chart to avoid conflicts.
+The second section allows a user of the chart to determine if Post Create Hooks (PCHs) needed for creating ITSes and WDSes control planes should be installed by the chart.
+By default `InstallPCHs` is set to `true` to enable the installation of the PCHs, however one may want to set this value to `false` when installing multiple copies of the chart to avoid conflicts.
 A single copy of the PCHs is required and allowed per cluster.

 The third section of the `values.yaml` file allows one to create a list of Inventory and Transport Spaces (ITSes).
 By default, this list is empty and no ITS will be created by the chart.
 A list of ITSes can be specified using the following format: